therealsphinx/support.balsamiq.com/content/mybalsamiq/deleted.md

 ![](https://media.balsamiq.com/img/support/docs/myb/restore.png)

-## That does not seem to work for me...
+## That Does Not Seem to Work for Me...

 If your Mockup doesn't show up in your project after following these steps, [send us an email](mailto:support@balsamiq.com) and we will do our best to help!